Let's start with a riddle. In the verse below, can you tell me what "IT" is?

-What that means is that we can look at the list above and think of something that we have done that could be defined as "loving, patient, good, faithful, gentle, jealous, kind, or severe" which are traits that demonstrate that we are made in God's image.
+This leads us to the list above requiring us to think some way we can share any of those characteristics with other people.
+Are we able to demonstrate that we are made in God's image by being loving, patient, good, faithful, gentle, and kind?
 This is not bragging or boasting or saying "Look how good I am," but rather sharing a way in which we, personally, are living in the image of God.

 Remember the verse above said, "I, the Lord your God, am a jealous God who will not share your affection with any other god."
 Well, I was jealous on a trip that my husband and I recently took to Tennessee.
 We signed up for a bus tour where two women comedians were the tour guides.
 My husband was sitting in the front row of the bus and was the brunt of many of their jokes, in good humor of course.
 However, one of the stunts that the women pulled was to snuggle up to my husband in an inappropriate way.
-As his wife, I became jealous because my husband and I are committed to each other and this woman's stunt was infringing on that committment and tempting his faithfulness to me alone.
+As his wife, I became jealous because my husband and I are committed to each other and this woman's stunt was infringing on that committment.

 Hopefully, you have also thought of an example where you have reflected God's image within your own life toward others.
 Have you been kind to a stranger?
 Patient with that slow driver in front of you?
 Gentle with the youth?
 Severe in your discipline?
 Faithful to your spouse?
 Loving to your Lord?